1.1 Contractual Parties

 13.3 Validity of Protection Against Competition

-The Principal takes explicit notice of the fact that the competition, customer protection, and staff clauses are equally applicable to DOMINIC SCHINDLER CREATIONS GMBH (FN 304074v), headquartered in A-6900 Lochau, Austria; DOMINIC SCHINDLER CREATIONS AG (CH-020.4.044.317-0) headquartered in CH-8004 Zürich, Switzerland, and DOMINIC SCHINDLER CREATIONS GMBH (HRB 251045) headquartered in DE-80804 Munich, Germany.
+The Principal takes explicit notice of the fact that the competition, customer protection, and staff clauses are equally applicable to DOMINIC SCHINDLER CREATIONS GMBH (FN 304074v), headquartered in AT-6850 Dornbirn, Austria; DOMINIC SCHINDLER CREATIONS AG (CH-020.4.044.317-0) headquartered in CH-8004 Zurich, Switzerland, and DOMINIC SCHINDLER CREATIONS GMBH (HRB 251045) headquartered in DE-80804 Munich, Germany.

 14.1 Choice of Law